jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Step 4 captures assessment of exposed areas, but doesn't require photos **Insurance Risk:** Cannot prove hidden damage existed (adjuster reduces claim) **Question for You:** Should we require photos of all newly exposed damage?
-- [ ] YES - Mandatory photos of wall cavities, subfloor, structural damage
+- [ ] YES - Mandatory photos of wall cavities, subfloor, structural damage - yes
 - [ ] NO - Written assessment is sufficient
 - [ ] CONDITIONAL - Only if additional damage found

 **Your Input:** Should these photos be categorized differently for insurance reporting?
-- [ ] YES - Tag as "Hidden Damage Discovered During Demo" for insurance
+- [ ] YES - Tag as "Hidden Damage Discovered During Demo" for insurance - no, just post demo photos
 - [ ] NO - Include with general demo photos
 - [ ] UNSURE

 ---

 #### **GAP 2.3: Post-Demo Moisture Readings - No Meter Photos**
 **Current State:** Moisture readings logged, photos optional **Insurance Risk:** Cannot prove materials were wet before removal **Question for You:** Should we require moisture meter photos on exposed materials?
-- [ ] YES - Photo with meter showing reading + exposed material
+- [ ] YES - Photo with meter showing reading + exposed material - this please
 - [ ] NO - Just log numbers
 - [ ] CONDITIONAL - Only if readings above threshold